 An ancient Chinese proverb says, “May you live in interesting times.”
 Do we ever!
 It seems that life gets more and more “interesting” every day.
 That said, have been blessed to have the life I’ve had and I’m still waiting for the best days to come.
 I have a positive attitude and a desire to live each moment while still facing forward.

-His combat experience and legal expertise led him to a life of service through politics.
+His military experience and legal expertise led him to a life of service through politics.
 That drive impacted me greatly, as I saw the impact he could have by helping his constituents conquer seemingly insurmountable obstacles.

-He served in the Colorado State Senate, the US House of Representatives, the US Senate, and ended his career as Ambassador to Switzerland.
+He served in the Colorado State House of Representatives, the US House of Representatives, the US Senate, and ended his career as Ambassador to Switzerland.

 From a very early age I learned how to interact with people from all different walks of life, and most importantly, how to be of service.
-As a result of that passion, I studied and practiced a Japanese healing art called Jin Shin Jyutsu for fifteen years.
+As a result of that passion, I studied and practiced professionally a Japanese healing art called Jin Shin Jyutsu for fifteen years.